MrSethu00/npc_reactions/README.md

 ## How to Install

-1. Create folder: resources/

-npc_reactions/

-2. Add all 4 files above
+1. Download the script.
+2. Place the folder into your `resources` directory.

-3. Add to server.cfg:
+3. Add `ensure npc_reactions` to your `server.cfg` file.

-   * ensure es_extended
-   * ensure npc_reactions

-5. Restart server or type:

-   refresh

-   ensure npc_reactions